zerodevapp/zerodev-paymaster-scripts/README.md

 This script is used to check the balance and deposit to the zerodev paymaster contract on [Conduit](https://www.conduit.xyz/) rollup chains.

+You will need to [install bun](https://bun.sh/docs/installation) to begin with.

 To install dependencies:

 ```bash